Unkwn-Syn/MindSpace/README.md

     <a href="https://github.com/Unkwn-Syn/MindSpace/commits/main" alt="Latest Commit"></a>
 </p>

-MindSpace is a highly customizable theme for Discord (with [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases/latest)) allowing for a revitalized and fresh take on the Discord UI.
-Every part of the theme is customizable, from the background image to the scroll bar colors.
-The user has full control over the default configuration.
+MindSpace is a highly customizable theme for Discord (with [BetterDiscord](https://github.com/rauenzi/BetterDiscordApp/releases/latest)) Every part of the theme is customizable.

 ## Installation